mcl-uk/Eliptic_Curve_Cryptography/README.md

 Demo of ECC keygen, encrypt & decrypt in plain python, migrateable to microPython

 First, note there is nothing elliptical or curvey about 'eliptic curves' in this context.
-In ECC the curve is constrained to a finite integer number space and becomes a collection of xy points that satisfy the equation: y^2 = x^3 + ax + b _within_ our chosen number space.
+In ECC the curve is constrained to a finite integer number space, or field, and becomes a collection of xy points that satisfy the equation: y^2 = x^3 + ax + b _within_ our chosen number space.
 Imagine a (huge) piece of graph paper with many dots peppered on it.
 One of the dots is chosen as a starting point (referred to as G) and the maths of ECC involves moving through the dots on a well defined but seemingly random route.